-This week it's Fashion Revolution Week, which is a movement which has for the past six years been calling for an improvement in sustainability and ethics in the fashion industry.
-In order to reverse some of the startling statistics about clothing waste, we all need to be more conscious of what we are buying, however, it can be confusing to know where to begin to make our wardrobes more sustainable.
-So what is the fashion equivalent of buying a reusable bottle and using metal straws instead of plastic ones?
+This week it has been Fashion Revolution Week, which is a movement which has for the past seven years been calling for an improvement in sustainability and ethics in the fashion industry.
+In order to reverse some of the startling statistics about clothing waste, we all need to be more conscious of what we are buying, however, it can be confusing to know where to begin to make our wardrobes more sustainable because there are a lot of complexities.
+But if you want to start taking steps to make your wardrobe more considered, what are the fashion equivalents of buying a reusable bottle and using metal straws instead of plastic ones?

 "Consumer-facing coverage of sustainability often focuses on either disastrous environmental and ethical news or future purchasing behaviour, which can leave us feeling either powerless to make a difference as an individual or confused about where to start," sustainability expert Brooke Roberts-Islam of Techstyler says.
 There are, however, small changes which are a step in the right direction—from the things to look out for on clothing labels to how you should actually be washing your clothes.
 I spoke to nine people who are inciting change in the fashion industry this year to discover their easy tips for making your wardrobe more sustainable.

 1. Wash Your Clothes Less and Avoid the Tumble Drier